yamhon/GetAndCleanDataWithR/CookBook.md

 - Features are normalized and bounded within [-1,1].
 - Each feature vector is a row on the text file.

-For more information about this dataset contact: [activityrecognition@smartlab.ws] (activityrecognition@smartlab.ws)
+For more information about this dataset contact: activityrecognition@smartlab.ws

 ## Analysis step ##